fvviz/broken-mic-simulator/README.md

 # Setup and Running

-Head over to the constants.json file to setup the configurations
+Once Pyaudio is setup head over to the constants.json file to setup the configurations

 **Selecting Your Virtual Microphone**